c50/futurium-isa/README.md

 ### 1. Download the project

-First we obviously need to get hold of the project source code.
-For most projects the "dev" version will be hosted on Github, but individual projects might be hosted elsewhere.
-Your project manager will be able to inform you of the exact location.

-> Note that you will not be working directly on the Subsite Starterkit code base
-> (aka `ec-europa/subsite-starterkit`), but on a project specific fork.

-Let's assume our project is called `ec-europa/myproject` and is hosted on our Github.
-We will be working on the "dev" version.
+Our project is called `ec-europa/futurium` and is hosted on our
+Github:

 ```
-$ git clone git@github.com:ec-europa/myproject-dev.git
+$ git clone git@github.com:ec-europa/futurium.git
-$ cd myproject-dev
+$ cd futurium
 ```

 ### 2. Install dependencies